contributor-experience/handbook/CONTRIBUTE.md

    git pull upstream main
    ```

-6. Create a new branch and switch to it for your issue fix or content page using:
+6. Create a new branch and switch to it to work on your task (a selected issue, content, or feature):

    ```
    git switch -c <branch-name>